White Lightning (cider): Commercial success

-White Lightning quickly gained brand recognition in the late 1990s-2000s in a competitive marketplace with its distinctive large deep blue coloured thin plastic bottle's design, very low price and high strength, making it popular with those seeking strong alcohol with minimal money to spend.
+White Lightning quickly gained brand recognition in the late 1990s-2000s in a competitive marketplace with its distinctive large deep blue coloured thin plastic bottles design, very low price and high strength, making it popular with those seeking strong alcohol with minimal money to spend.
 On its release, its strength was 7.5% alcohol by volume, although labelled as 8.4%.
 UK alcohol taxation provided a price-break for ciders up to 7.5%, which fuelled the original development of the white cider market.
-However makers were allowed to over-state this strength on product labels, up to 8.4%.
+However before the 1996 budget, makers were allowed to over-state this strength on product labels, 'up-labelling', up to 8.4%.

 After 1996 this law was reviewed.
 White Lightning was then sold at either 7.5% or 8.4%, the 8.4% now being slightly stronger, but having a higher price owing to the greater duty paid.

 With gathering evidence of its adverse social effects that were becoming apparent, Heineken, the new owners of Scottish Courage, wished to distance themselves from the perceived negative impression of White Lightning.
 The price was gradually increased and the strength was finally reduced to 5.5% in May 2009.

 Production discontinued

 At the end of 2009, Heineken decided to discontinue its manufacture due to its brand image problem in the United Kingdom as having become synonymous with under-age drinking, anti-social behaviour, homelessness and impoverished alcoholism, in an echo of the Gin Craze of the 18th century.
 Such cheap non-distilled drinks (both high-strength beer and cider) became known as "tramp juice" in the UK media.
-When sold on special at Off licences, 3 litre plastic bottles of 8.4% White Lightning could be purchased for less than £2.
+When sold on special at off licences, 3 litre plastic bottles of 8.4% White Lightning could be purchased for less than £2.